OpenBMB/IoA/_sources/customize/client_configuration.rst.txt

 Client Configuration
 #######################

-When integrating a new client into the IoA platform, it is essential to configure the client's settings to ensure seamless communication and functionality within the existing system.
-This configuration process, known as client configuration, is necessary because each client may have unique requirements, data formats, and interaction protocols that must be aligned with the IoA platform's standards.
-Proper client configuration allows for the customization of parameters related to server, agent, and communication approach, ensuring that the new client can effectively interact with other components of the platform.
-Before introduce the configuration of parameters, it is necessary to create a folder and file for the client configuration.
+To successfully integrate your agent (or agents we provide) into your IoA server, you must configure the client settings to ensure proper registration within the IoA ecosystem.
+This involves setting up server details, defining agent specifications, and adjusting communication settings, as detailed below:

 * Create a folder named your_case_name under the :code:`configs/client_configs/cases` directory for your cases.
 For example: :code:`configs/client_configs/cases/example`

-* Create a file named :code:`your_agent_name.yaml` to serve as the configuration file for the agent, depending on the number of agents required, create the corresponding number of YAML files.
+* Create a file named :code:`agent_name.yaml` to serve as the configuration file for the agent, depending on the number of agents required, create the corresponding number of YAML files.
 For example: :code:`configs/client_configs/cases/example/bob.yaml`

 The following are configuration examples for parameters.
 The configuration file is divided into three sections: **server** , **tool_agent**, **comm**.